List of The Librarian characters: Cassandra Cillian

-Description

 Lindy Booth was a fan of the Librarian movies before being cast and loves "the sense of humor in the series, which is perfect for families".
 She said of her character, Cassandra, that she is an "interesting and fascinating girl" and that it was "a challenging part, because she ... seen her whole life as being cursed, and she's never been happy or comfortable with who she is.
 So to be able to go on this journey and find acceptance for Cassandra in her 20s, and finally feeling like her curse is a gift, was really exciting to me.
 So I couldn't wait to do that."
 Booth was nominated for a Saturn Award for her portrayal of the character in 2016.